Cosmic-Noir/trash-tag-tracker-app/README.md

 # Features

-- Allows user to create a peronal account.
+- Allows user to create a personal account.
 - Users can then post new trash sites.
 - Users can comment on existing trash or cleaned sites.
 - Users can mark trash sites as cleaned with their success picture.